The Animal Rehabilitation Centre

 Clinical Director

-Spending over a decade serving as a senior officer of the Canine Hydrotherapy Association (CHA), he was elected Chairman from 2005 to 2007.Employed by the regulator to audit hydrotherapy centres throughout the country he is regularly invited to lecture to veterinary professionals on the subjects of hydrotherapy, aquatherapy and land-based therapies.
+Malcolm opened his initial Canine Hydrotherapy practice in 1999.
+He was one of the first in the UK to successfully complete his qualification in Canine Aquatherapy in 2010.
+Spending over a decade serving as a senior officer of the Canine Hydrotherapy Association (CHA), he was elected Chairman in 2005.
+One of his tasks for the regulator was to audit hydrotherapy centres throughout the country, learning to appreciate the importance of running a professional multi-disciplinary team.
+Regularly invited to lecture to veterinary professionals on the subjects of hydrotherapy, aquatherapy and land-based therapies Malcolm became the inaugural recipient of a national award for services to the industry.

 Veterinary Physiotherapist